3r1co/ssc/docs/kaniko.md

     1. Go to the AWS Console and open the ECR menu
     1. Click on "Create repository"
-    1. Enter "sample-microservice" and click on "Create Repository"
+    1. Enter "juice-shop" and click on "Create Repository"

 1. Add new permissions to your EKS Node Group